MatthiasMuth/perlweeklychallenge-club/challenge-237/matthias-muth/README.md

 For the next rounds, we do the same:

 -  If the next available 'permuted' number (which is always the highest available) wins against the next original number, we leave it like that.
--  If we can't win that position, we move do a 'rotate right' from that position.
+-  If we can't win that position, we do a 'rotate right' from that position.

 ```perl
 @nums       5  -3-  3   2   1   1   1